Sphere-coder/Sphere-coder.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hi, Here is Jiawen Dai.
-I obtained my bachelor's degree (Mechanical Design Manufacturing and Automation) from Jiangxi University of Science and Technology.
-My
+Hi, I am Jiawen Dai, an ordinary guy.
+On this website, I aim to share my research interest, achievement, some personal insights even my life with you all.

+## Academic Background
+I obtained my Bachelor degree of Mechancial Engineering in 2018.
+After that